ralvarezkth/II142X/README.md

 /usr/lib/modules/<version>/kernel/drivers/usb/storage/usb-storage.ko
 ```

 It is recommended to restrict the network access.
-In the proposed solution the only allowed traffic is to the Moodle (Learning Management System).
+In the proposed solution the only allowed traffic is to the Moodle (Learning Management System) server.
 First allow outgoing traffic to this server, like so:

 ```
 sudo ufw allow out proto tcp to <IP> port 80,3001